NEXIM restates commitment to revival of Multi-Trex | TODAY.NG

 The Asset Management Corporation of Nigeria (AMCON) claimed that the company had a debt of N13.3 billion being the contested sum of N8.5 billion Eligible Bank Asset (EBA) bought from Skye Bank.

-The figure also include AMCON’s own interest calculated for the period that the company has been prohibited by Central Bank of Nigeria (CBN) from accessing working capital for its operations.
+The figure also includes AMCON’s own interest calculated for the period that the company has been prohibited by Central Bank of Nigeria (CBN) from accessing working capital for its operations.

 He said that the bank, as part of its mandate, was committed to promoting export-oriented investments in the non-oil sector of the economy.